Everything you need to know about planning an engagement session

 4. Hair, Makeup, & Nails!

 Ladies, whether you’re doing it yourself or having someone pamper you, it’s important to keep in mind what kind of feel/theme you want for your images.
-If you’re going for a super loose and flowy boho look but have a tight updo and neon pink nails it’s not going to quite get the effect you want.
-This may even be a good time to have your wedding trial run!
+If you’re going for a super loose and flowy boho look but have a tight updo and hot pink nails it’s not going to quite get the effect you want.
+Try to think ahead to what you might like to wear and if you want to coordinate you can use that as a starting point for nails, hair, and makeup.
+Pro tip: This may even be a good time to have your wedding trial run!

 I am partial to loose hairstyles, there is something so fun about hair flying when you’re picked up and spun around, hair dangling down as you’re dipped kissed and of course having your man romantically push your hair aside for a kiss is always nice!
 Up-do’s are also gorgeous and honestly, it just comes down to your preferences and your hair type.

-For makeup, usually a little bit more than usual is good because it pops a bit more in camera.
-Darker mascara will make your eyes pop and a little bit of contouring under your cheekbone will accentuate your natural angles.
+For makeup, don’t try anything you aren’t comfortable with!
+A little bit more mascara than usual will help your eyes pop if you like to keep it natural though!
 With lipstick do take into consideration that this is your engagement session and that means loooooots of kissing ;).
 So if you opt for lipstick or lipgloss try to find something that doesn’t easily transfer so that your partner doesn’t also look like he is wearing lipstick as well, haha!

 For nails, I at least recommend clean and filed, maybe a clear coat or french tip.
 If you have a specific look or colors you like then go for it!!